Getting Bullied at Work

 Contact an Employment Lawyer in San Jose for Legal Advice

-If you have been the victim of an adverse employment action, it is important that you know that you have rights.
+If you have been the victim of an adverse employment action like workplace bullying, it is important that you know that you have rights.
 Explore your options.
 Call Lori Costanzo at 408-993-8493.